driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 })
 ```

-This query being a short series, we will get a lot of matches.
-Let't take a look at one of them in more detail.
+This query is a short series and as such there's going to bea lot of matches.
+We'll take a look at one of them in more detail.
 This series comes from patent US8765744, targeting 11-beta-hydroxysteroid dehydrogenase 1,
 perhaps better known as cortisone reductase.
-The cRMSD of this series is 0.067, indicating that the trends in potency between the reference and query series are very similar: here we have 6.48 for the
+The cRMSD of this series is 0.067, indicating that the trends in potency between the reference and query series are very similar: the potencies are 6.48 for the
 F analog, 7.14 for the Cl and 7.59 for the Br.
-As such, many of the newly identified R-groups could be considered relevant compounds to try:
+That gives us some confidence that the series is indeed a good candidate for SAR transfer and we can look at the additional R-group in the reference dataset:

 | R-group SMARTS | Value |
 |----------------|-------|